-Household income

-from any other source, including relatives or
+- Court ordered support payments (e.g., child support); - Household income from any other source, including relatives or unrelated household members; and - Rental income.

-Rental income

-The following items shall not be considered as income or assets that must be liquidated for the purposes of deriving income:
+The following items will not be considered as income or assets that must be liquidated for the purposes of deriving income:

-- 1) Real or personal income-producing property, tools of trade, governmental entitlement specifically treated as exempt assets by state or federal law; - 2) Actual work-related expenses, whether itemized or by standard deduction, such as taxes, retirement fund contributions, union dues, transportation costs to and from work, special equipment costs and child care expenses; or - 3) Earned income of children below the age of 18 years who are full-time students and who are not working full time.
+- Real or personal income-producing property, tools of trade, governmental entitlement specifically treated as exempt assets by state or federal law; - Actual work-related expenses, whether itemized or by standard deduction, such as taxes, retirement fund contributions, union dues, transportation costs to and from work, special equipment costs and childcare expenses; or - Earned income of children below the age of 18 years who are full-time students and who are not working full-time.

 In determining need, the period of time used as a basis for the calculation shall be a 30-day period commencing on the date of the application.
-This prospective calculation shall not disqualify an applicant who has exhausted income to purchase basic necessities, provided that the income does not exceed the income standards established by the municipality (22 M.R.S.A. § 4301(7)).
+This prospective calculation shall not disqualify an applicant who has exhausted income to purchase basic necessities, provided that the income does not exceed the income standards established by the municipality.
+(22 M.R.S. § 4301(7)).

-- 4) Certain public benefit programs are specifically exempt from being counted as income for purposes of GA.
-These programs include: - Food Stamps (7 USCS § 2017(b)) - Li-Heap (42 USCS § 8624) - Family Development Accounts (22 M.R.S. § 3762) - Americorp VISTA program benefits (42 USCS § 5044 (f)) - Property tax rebates issued under the Maine Property Tax Fairness Credit program, only so long as the money is spent on basic necessities.
-(22 M.R.S.A. § 4301(7)) - Aspire Support Service Payments (10-144 CMR Chapter 323)
+Benefits received pursuant to public benefit programs that are specifically exempt from being counted as income for purposes of GA.
+These programs include:

+- Supplemental Nutrition Assistance Program (SNAP) (7 U.S.C. § 2017(b)) - Li-Heap (42 U.S.C. § 8624) - Family Development Accounts (22 M.R.S. § 3762) - AmeriCorp VISTA program benefits (42 U.S.C. § 5044 (f)) - Property tax rebates issued under the Maine Property Tax Fairness Credit program, but only if the money is spent on basic necessities (22 M.R.S. § 4301(7)) - ASPIRE Support Service Payments (10-144 CMR Chapter 323)

 Initial Applicant.
-A person who has not applied for assistance in this or any other municipality is considered an initial applicant.
+A person who has not previously applied for GA assistance in this or any other municipality.

 Just Cause.
-A valid, verifiable reason that hinders an individual from complying with one or more conditions of eligibility or from attending a scheduled fair hearing (22 M.R.S.A. § § 4301(8), 4316-A(5)).
+A valid, verifiable reason that hinders an individual from complying with one or more conditions of eligibility or from attending a scheduled fair hearing.
+(22 M.R.S. §§ 4301(8), 4316-A(5)).

 Lump Sum Payment.
 A one-time or typically nonrecurring sum of money issued to an applicant or recipient.
 Lump sum payment includes, but is not limited to, retroactive or settlement portions of social security benefits, workers' compensation payments, unemployment benefits, disability income, veterans' benefits, severance pay benefits, or money received from inheritances, lottery winnings, personal injury awards, property damage claims or divorce settlements.
-A lump sum payment includes only the amount of money available to the applicant after payment of required deductions has been made from the gross lump sum payment.
+A lump sum payment includes only the amount of money available to the applicant after required deductions have been taken from the gross lump sum payment.
 A lump sum payment does not include conversion of a non-liquid resource to a liquid resource if the liquid resource has been used or is intended to be used to replace the converted resource or for other necessary expenses.
-(22 MRSA § 4301 (8-A)).
+(22 M.R.S. § 4301 (8-A)).

 Material Fact.
-A material fact is a fact that necessarily has some bearing on the determination of an applicant's general assistance eligibility, and which would, if disclosed to the administrator, have some determinable effect on the calculation of eligibility or the issuance of a grant of assistance.
+A material fact is a fact that necessarily has some bearing on the determination of an applicant's GA eligibility, and which would, if disclosed to the Administrator, have some determinable effect on the calculation of eligibility or the issuance of a grant of assistance.

 Maximum Levels of Assistance.
-The amount of financial assistance for a commodity or service as established in section 6.8 of this ordinance or the actual cost of any such basic necessity, whichever is less.
+The amount of financial assistance for a commodity or service as established in Ordinance § 6.8 or the actual cost of any such basic necessity, whichever is less.